BASED ON POLICY NUMBER AND TITLE:

-- Completion of the TTC Admission Application with the nonrefundable application fee.
+- Completion of the TTC Admission Application.

 - English translation of secondary and postsecondary records and transcripts completed by a recognized language evaluation service.
 Trident Technical College will consider an evaluation from any member of the National Association of Credential Services (NACES) .